attoassi/Deploy-a-WordPress-App-on-AWS/README.md

 # Deploy-a-WordPress-App-on-AWS
-This repository contains the resources and scripts used to host a WordPress website on Amazon Web Services (AWS) The project leverages various AWS services used to ensure high availability, scalability, fault tolerance, and security for the WordPress application.
+This repository contains the resources and scripts used to host a WordPress website on Amazon Web Services (AWS).
+The project leverages various AWS services used to ensure high availability, scalability, fault tolerance, and security for the WordPress application.

 ## Architecture Overview